Why DIY Natural Air Fresheners Are Better

 We all love a home full of loving, comforting and relaxing scents.
 When we spray an air freshener or burn a candle our body reacts, whether we realize it or not.
 There is science that explains this.

-“Fragrance” enters the body through our skin and upper airways.
-No matter how they enter, they eventually make their way to the limbic system…and from there they begin to affect the nervous system.
+The neurological effects of fragrances“Fragrance” enters the body through our skin and upper airways.
+No matter how they enter, they eventually make their way to the limbic system….and from there they begin to affect the nervous system.
 In some instances, a person can experience neurological changes.
 Those include change in pulse and blood pressure, and elevated or stressed mood.
 There have been proven links to these toxic chemicals causing memory loss, allergies, fatigue, dizziness and migraine headaches.
-So what do we do?
+So, what do we do?

 When withdrawing from chemical sprays to all-natural, first open the windows of your home and create a cross-breeze to rid your home of any stale air, offensive odors and remnants of chemical sprays.
 Use white vinegar spray to clean any odorous surfaces like trash cans.
 After a good cleaning you can begin your all-natural room freshener experience.